 This, of course, costs money, so as part of TwoCan Retreats’ belief in, and commitment to, giving back to the community, after enjoying a fascinating tour of the facility and all of its animals, we took some time to help prepare for the benefit concert that Glen offered to put on at the end of the week to help the sanctuary raise money for critical equipment.

 Left: the tour of the Sanctuary’s facility was interesting and enlightening.
-Center: Glen prepares a bamboo donation box for the upcoming benefit concert.
-Right: resident sloths were not too impressed with our visit.
+Right: Glen prepares a bamboo donation box for the upcoming benefit concert.

 After the work was done the group split up – half headed south to see the famous Whale’s Tail, while the other half headed north to explore the little surf town of Dominical.
 There they met some new friends at the Danyasa Yoga Retreat & Eco-Lodge who, after learning about our singing circle, invited us down that evening to hold the circle in their yoga studio.

 Left: Bob, Whitney, Daisy, Laura, Tina and Kris on their way to Whale’s Tail.
-Center: It’s easy to see how the beach got its name.
 Right: low tide revealed a flawless beach we had all to ourselves.

 Later that afternoon we rendezvoused back at Casa Amarillo, got in some pool time and an afternoon yoga session, sat down for a Caribbean chicken dinner, then headed down to Danyasa for the night’s singing circle, where we were joined by a number of local song circle fans.
 After that it was back to Casa Amarillo for a night of cocktails enjoyed poolside.

-Left: enjoying some quiet time and a fabulous view.
-Center: locals join a singing circle we held at Danyasa Eco Resort in Dominical.
+Left: locals join a singing circle we held at Danyasa Eco Resort in Dominical.
 Right: a cool dip in the pool is the ultimate finish to a wonderful day.